andreylevsha/Coursera-IBM-AI-Enterprise-Workflow-Capstone-project/README.md

 All commands are from this directory.

-## Part 1
+## Parts 1 & 2
-Please refer to the notebook `part1-data-investigation.ipynb` to get detailed insights into Part 1 solution.
-A slide show is also available in the *documentation* sub-directory.
+Please refer to the notebook `analysis.ipynb` to get detailed insights.
 ### Data Ingestion
 To run the data ingestion script
 ```bash